 Good to know: Entrance is free.
-Horse races start from noon and goes until 21:00, so you can place bets or even try your hands on the slot machines.
-Explore more of the grounds and visit the stables by taking a guided tour of the Hipódromo Argentino.
+Horse races start at noon and go until 21:00, so you can place bets or even try your hands on the slot machines.
+Explore more of the grounds and visit the stables by taking a guided tour of the Hipódromo Argentino

 Casa Rosada is one of the most important and emblematic buildings in Buenos Aires.
 This palatial mansion is where the president and government of Argentina work, and from where Juan and Eva Perón delivered their famous speeches from the balcony.
 Marvel at its bright pink exterior before taking a stroll through Plaza de Mayo, finding yourself at the epicenter of Argentine politics.

-Good to know: Tours of Casa Rosada are offered in English Saturdays, Sundays and holidays at 12:30 and 14:30.
+Good to know: Tours of Casa Rosada are offered in English on Saturdays, Sundays, and holidays at 12:30 and 14:30.

 From lively football matches and vibrant street museums to world-class museums and political attractions, there are so many things to do in Buenos Aires.
 No matter how you choose to journey through this city during your Argentina trip, you’re guaranteed to have a fabulous time.